 We are proud of the 600 plus front-line volunteers that are part of the St. John Ambulance community in Alberta.
 These volunteers put in more than 24,000 hours of their own time every year, and while they do it for the greater good, they also do it because of the sense of achievement it gives them.

-If you are interested in becoming a volunteer with St. John Ambulance please click here to fill out our online form.
+If you are interested in becoming a volunteer with St. John Ambulance please click here.

 When you become a volunteer for St. John Ambulance you will: